 A good digital marketing funnel helps businesses in the following ways:

 - Increases sales through customized and personalized lead nurturing.

 - Has detailed data-backed insights on consumer behavior at every stage.

 - Relies on process automation to save time and improve efficiency.

-- Process automation also ensures decrease in errors.
+- Process automation also ensures a decrease in errors.

 - Improves brand value and awareness.

-- It generates more leads and close deals faster.
+- It generates more leads and closes deals faster.